elasticio/xml-component/README.md

 Before you can deploy any code into elastic.io you must be a registered elastic.io platform user.
 Please see our home page at http://www.elastic.io to learn how.

 ### Requirements
+Provided XML document (for `XML to JSON`) should be [well-formed](https://en.wikipedia.org/wiki/Well-formed_document) in order to be parsed correctly.
+You will get an error otherwise.
 #### Environment variables
 No environment variables need to be set.